Safety

 Demonstrated long-term safety and tolerability in an open-label extension study5

-Most Common Adverse Events (>2%) Reported in Patients Treated with ZORYVE Cream for 64 Weeks
+Most Common Adverse Events (>2%) Reported in Patients Treated with ZORYVE Cream for up to 64 Weeks

 No new safety signals reported

-Efficacy results were consistent with DERMIS Phase 3 pivotal studies
+Results were consistent with DERMIS Phase 3 OLE and pivotal studies‡

 3.6% of patients experienced a serious adverse event5